SwiftLaggy/SwiftLaggy.github.io/content/blog/phishingandscamming/phishingandscamming.md

 description: "Phishing and Scamming"
 ---

+## Disclaimer
+Do not attempt to contact any of the users within the images of this website, additionally do not attempt to access the website links within this either.

 ## **Introduction**

 Welcome to our segment on phishing and scamming.
 Here’s what you need to know: